 Finishing is a Tricky Business, But Why We Do It Anyway.

-Finishing is a tricky business.
-At Cope we offer Hardwood Ventilated Shelving (and a whole line of companion products) - in 11 different finishes.
-Because properly finishing wood products is literally a moving target, we MUST take the whole process very seriously.
-A common characteristic of finish materials is that they start evaporating about as soon as they are formulated.
-Some naturally evaporate more rapidly than others, depending on the formula, air exposure (how much and for how long), etc. Evaporation alone is a big deal for a Finish Specialist to manage.
-Other forces to be reckoned with are keeping the formula properly agitated during use, keeping lines clean, filters changed, being mindful of atmospheric changes, and even the speed at which the finish is applied matters.
-In addition to common issues, each of our 11 finishes has its own set of unique characteristics to manage.
+Other forces to be reckoned with are keeping the formula properly agitated during use, keeping lines clean, filters changed, being mindful of atmospheric changes, and even the speed at which the finish is applied.
+In addition to common issues, each of our 6 finishes has its own set of unique characteristics to manage.
 While some of our finishes are forgiving enough to run through a finish machine, others require more human touch.
-Hand sanding, spraying, and dipping still go on every day at Cope Closet Concepts.
+Hand sanding, spraying and dipping still go on every day at Cope Closet Concepts.

 Natural: Simple and handsome, this nearly clear lacquer finish complements grain laden Ash hardwood.
-Blonde color variations, accented by a faint amber hue, will be noticeable as noneof the natural wood characteristics are hidden.
+Blonde color variations, accented by a faint amber hue, will be noticeable as none of the natural wood characteristics are hidden.

 Frost: This simple “white wash” process soaks into the wood, resulting in a finish that often looks like a clear finish on wood that has white, beige, and pink hues.